 #2 Improve Ad Relevance

-A hack that AdWords or remarketing services providers use to analyze ad relevance is to pull an ad performance report and compare every ad’s click-through rate to its landing page performance.
+A hack that Google Ads or remarketing services providers use to analyze ad relevance is to pull an ad performance report and compare every ad’s click-through rate to its landing page performance.
 If the ad has a high click-through rate but the landing page isn’t performing well, they try to find a better landing page match to generate more conversions.
 They also make sure that relevant keywords are in ad text as well as a landing page to increase landing page relevance and provide a seamless user experience.

 Optimize Landing Pages